Aliases for ADRA2A Gene

 GeneCards Summary for ADRA2A Gene

 ADRA2A (Adrenoceptor Alpha 2A) is a Protein Coding gene.
-Diseases associated with ADRA2A include motion sickness and systolic heart failure.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and protein kinase binding.
-An important paralog of this gene is HTR1F.
+Diseases associated with ADRA2A include Gilles De La Tourette Syndrome and Horner's Syndrome.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and protein heterodimerization activity.
+An important paralog of this gene is ADRA2C.

 Alpha-2 adrenergic receptors mediate the catecholamine-induced inhibition of adenylate cyclase through the action of G proteins.
 The rank order of potency for agonists of this receptor is oxymetazoline > clonidine > epinephrine > norepinephrine > phenylephrine > dopamine > p-synephrine > p-tyramine > serotonin = p-octopamine.
 For antagonists, the rank order is yohimbine > phentolamine = mianserine > chlorpromazine = spiperone = prazosin > propanolol > alprenolol = pindolol.